A changing employment landscape means recruitment consultants have to show their value to clients and candidates, reports Tim Gibson.

 It’s been a similar story ever since.
 I worked my way through seven years at university by writing for the local newspaper and various magazines.
 Then I blended tenured academic appointments with freelance journalism, teaching, and a bit of corporate consultancy.
 Not a day passes without my baby-boomer parents wishing I had a conventional career.

-All of which begs a question for the likes of Mr Foy: if I were to contact his agency in search of work, how on earth would they know what to do with me?
+All of which begs a question for the likes of Ms Kershaw: if I were to contact her agency in search of work, how on earth would they know what to do with me?

-“Our job is all about matching people’s skills with the right opportunities,” he tells me.
-“Increasingly, that involves more than simply cross-referring candidates to vacancies.
+“Our job is all about matching people’s skills with the right opportunities,” she tells me.
+“Increasingly, that involves more than simply cross-referencing candidates to vacancies.
 Instead, we’re helping candidates work out what they really want from their working lives.
 And we’re helping employers learn to be flexible, to make their vacancies as appealing as possible.”

 This sounds simple, but it isn’t.
 While those of us in the midst of this easy-come-easy-go generation are, as we would say, totally cool with flexible career paths, a number of employers are still getting their heads around it.

-“That presents companies like ours with an exciting opportunity,” says Mr Foy.
+“That presents companies like ours with an exciting opportunity,” says Emma.
 “In an industry that’s become increasingly commoditised, we can now provide genuine consultancy to our clients.